Live with the art you love...

 Can I use Own Art to buy a piece of work directly from an artist?

-No. Own Art is only available through galleries, museums and other arts organisations that have been approved by Arts Council England, Creative Scotland or Arts Council of Northern Ireland as registered members of the scheme.
+No. Own Art is only available through galleries, museums and other arts organisations that have been approved by Creative United, Creative Scotland or Arts Council of Northern Ireland as registered members of the scheme.

 What sort of work can I buy with an Own Art loan?

 You can buy works of contemporary art and craft of many different kinds fall under the scheme, including sculpture, painting, photography, textiles, limited edition prints, textiles, jewellery, fashion, furniture, glass, ceramics, multi media works - in fact anything by a living artist.

 What is the minimum amount that I can borrow with an Own Art loan?